UCR-Research-Computing/UCR-Research-Computing.github.io/pages/ai-ml.md

 sidebar_label: AI/ML Hub
 ---

-## AI/ML Hub
+## Research Computing AI and ML Resources

-Welcome to the UCR Research Computing AI and ML Hub—your gateway to cutting-edge artificial intelligence and machine learning resources.
+Welcome to UCR Research Computing Artificial Intelligence (AI) and Machine Learning (ML) Resources.
 Explore the latest technologies, open-source models, and software platforms that empower your research and innovation.

 ---